ividal/TransferLearning/README.md

 $ pip install -r requirements.txt
 ```

-Both Python 2.7 and Python 3.5 should work (tested with 2.7 and 3.5).
-That said, it's time to let 2.7 go.

 ### Finding your way ###
 `sh` is your entry point; there's a bash script to showcase the usage of the retraining code